Introduction

 KeyPairis either generated randomly or derived from a seed. - Swarm Setup: A

 SwarmConfigis constructed with the identity and DHT configuration.
-Firewall settings are determined by the global config (Open ifpublic=true, Consistent otherwise). - Joining Topic: The node joins the topic using
+The--public/network.publicsetting drives bootstrap node selection (see init/overview.md → Global CLI Flags); it does not change firewall semantics. - Joining Topic: The node joins the topic using

 JoinOpts { client: false }.
 This instructs the DHT to act as a server for this topic, making the node discoverable to lookup queries. - Flushing: The node waits for the join operation to flush, ensuring at least one announcement has reached the DHT.